Preliminary Flood Insurance Rate Maps (FIRMs):

 Will I have the opportunity to comment on the preliminary FIRM before it becomes effective?

-A 90-day appeal period will be also be provided, during which the community and others may appeal the proposed flood hazard information by submitting scientific or technical data that proves the flood hazard information is shown in error on the preliminary FIRM.
+A 90-day appeal period will also be provided, during which the community and others may appeal the proposed flood hazard information by submitting scientific or technical data that proves the flood hazard information is shown in error on the preliminary FIRM.
 Comments on other aspects of the FIRM such as road and corporate limit changes will also be accepted at that time.
 For additional information on the appeal period, visit FEMA’s Flood Hazard Determinations webpage.

 When will the preliminary FIRMs become effective?

 On average, a FIRM becomes effective anywhere from 18 to 24 months after the preliminary FIRM has been released.

 What do the flood zone designations on FIRMs mean?

 Zones with low and moderate risk are labeled B, C, X, or an X with shading.
 High-risk zones, or Special Flood Hazard Areas (SFHAs), are labeled A, AE, AO, or AH.
 SFHAs have at least a one percent chance of flooding every year, and flood insurance is mandatory for properties secured by a Federally insured loan located within it, as shown on the effective FIRM.
 Coastal high hazard areas (Zones V or VE) are SFHAs where computed wave heights are 3 feet or more; these areas are subject to more stringent building requirements and different flood insurance rates than other zones shown on the FIRM because these areas are exposed to a higher level of risk than other SFHAs.
 More detailed descriptions of all FEMA flood zones can be found on FEMA’s Flood Zones webpage.